 If you're the type of person who slathers activated charcoal on your face, you've certainly heard of bentonite clay (also known as calcium bentonite clay).
-This multipurpose powder—made from volcanic ash that's been aged in prehistoric sea beds—has been blowing up, with wellness gurus and bloggers using it as an ingredient in everything from beautifying hair and face masks to detoxifying tonics that supposedly rid the body of heavy metals and microbes.
+This multipurpose powder—made from volcanic ash that's been aged in prehistoric sea beds—is an ingredient in everything from beautifying hair and face masks to tonics.

 What exactly is bentonite clay?

 Bentonite clay is formed from ancient volcanic ash that was once exposed to seawater, at which point it absorbed a whole lot of minerals.
 It's often sourced from ancient seabeds (that are now dry land), and its name comes from Fort Benton, Montana—the location of the largest known deposit of bentonite clay.
 It's also called montmorillonite clay since this type of clay was first discovered in France's Montmorillon region.

 Bentonite clay is part of the "smectite" group of clay that's known for an ability to expand when exposed to a liquid.
 It's rich in minerals, including silica, magnesium, calcium, sodium, copper, iron, and potassium.

 There are two types of bentonite clay, depending on the ratio of key minerals they contain: sodium bentonite clay and calcium bentonite clay.
 They have similar properties, with subtle nuances.

 "Both kinds can be used for facial masking," says Samantha Story of Studio Britta, a holistic skin care clinic in NYC.
 "Sodium bentonite draws more toxins out of the skin, and calcium bentonite is gentler and provides the skin with more minerals.
 While both types have their benefits, I prefer calcium bentonite for facial masks or using a mixture of the two for more congested skin."